ashishsalunkhe/Reddit-Flair-Detector/README.md

 [Website](http://rdflair.herokuapp.com/)

 ## Requirements
-The following installation has been tested on MacOSX 10.13.6 and Ubuntu 16.04.
+The following installation has been tested on Ubuntu 18.04.

 This project requires **Python 3** and the Python libraries required have been stated in the requirements.txt file.